Policies

 View the full policy

-Lecture, Seminar and Other Courses that Meet In-Person
+Lecture, Seminar and Other In-Person Courses

 1. A one-point course meets for 15 contact hours plus a minimum of 30 hours in student preparation and out-of-class assignments.